GDSC-NMIMS-MPSTME-Mumbai/Web-Dev-Recruitment-Task-22/README.md

 ![Banner](https://raw.githubusercontent.com/GDSC-NMIMS-MPSTME-Mumbai/Web-Dev-Recruitment-Task-22/main/GDSC%20MPSTME%20logo.png)
 ## Welcome to the Web Development Recruitment Task!

 Here we will be assessing your web development skills and, more importantly, your willingness to learn. **You may select and solve any 1 of the 2 tasks provided**.
 Each task focuses on a different aspect of web development.
 Choose the task based on your strengths and the skills you want to highlight.
-The details for each task are provided below.
+The details for each task is provided below.

 ### Task 1 - Frontend Development